 Public liability insurance

-Public liability insurance covers you if a compensation claim is made against you because someone believes that due to something you have done or failed to do, they have been injured or their property has been damaged.
+If you’re not sure what public liability insurance is, it covers you if a compensation claim is made against you because someone believes that due to something you have done or failed to do, they have been injured or their property has been damaged.

 This type of insurance is particularly important for PAT testers because PAT testers come into contact with people and work on other people’s premises on a regular basis, meaning the risk of a compensation claim is increased.